Collaboration: City of Bristol college

 Ceramicist Matthew Raw and maker’s marks

 Foundation Diploma in Art and Design students met with Matthew Raw and the property developer for a tour of a construction site at Silverthorne Lane in central Bristol.
 This was followed by an artist-led workshop exploring the history of potteries in the area, the significance of the “maker’s mark” and the research and design process involved in producing large-scale commissioned work.
-The students worked with Matthew to make their own marks which will go on to be incorporated into the final work on site.
+The students worked with Matthew to make their own marks which will later be incorporated into the final work, on site.